Southern Miss’s season comes to an end, Scott Berry coaches final game

 HATTIESBURG, Miss.
-(WJTV)- Southern Miss’s season came to an end Monday night 5 to 0 at the hands of Tennessee.
+(WHLT) – Southern Miss’s season came to an end Monday night 5-0 at the hands of Tennessee.

 This was longtime head coach Scott Berry’s final game at the helm.